 The standard pass mark in each examination is 50% equivalent to a satisfactory (Level 2) degree of understanding;

-Participants who fail a competency test by less than 10% will be subject to an aural (‘viva’) examination the day following the written examination by an Instructor and the Course Assessor acting as an adjudicator.
+Participants who fail a competency test by less than 10% will be subject to an oral (‘viva’) examination the day following the written examination by an Instructor and the Course Assessor acting as an adjudicator.
 Participants who fail the competency test by more than 10% or who do not demonstrate a satisfactory competence at a ‘viva’ interview will not be awarded a Level 1 Certificate.
 Further training may be required and failed participants will be required to re-sit another written competency test at a time to be decided by the Training Organisation.

-As part of its TMS, the IALA World-Wide Academy has developed a data-bank of questions in English suitable for examinations in the content of this model course.
-The Academy will also prepare examination question and answer papers from its data-bank for use by Accredited Training Organisations with which it has signed a Memorandum of Understanding.
+The IALA World-Wide Academy will provide examination papers to ATOs with which it has signed a Memorandum of Understanding.
 All other Training Organisations will be expected to develop their own question and answer examinations.

-The proposed total marks in the three tests of competence is 170 (60 each for Modules 1 and 2 and 50 for Module 3).
-Accredited Training Organisations may care to consider allocating an additional 30 possible marks (maximum 10 per participant as a group mark in the final planning task and a maximum of 20 marks for individual participants in the planning task).
-This would bring the total marks available to 200.
+A percentage mark will be awarded for each examination and the major AtoN planning task.
+Each examination and the major AtoN planning task must be successfully completed in order to be awarded a Level 1.1 certificate.
 The average mark of all participants who complete the full syllabus can be determined as a Key Performance Indicator for the Training Organisation and its Instructors).

 – COURSE MODULES